libretro/docs/docs/specs/shader.md

 ### Available shader types:

-There are three popular shader languages in use today:

-- HLSL (High-Level Shading Language, Direct3D)
+As the reference libretro frotnend, RetroArch supports three shader languages:

+- Cg (HLSL/GLSL, nVidia)
 - GLSL (GL Shading Language, OpenGL, OpenGL ES, and EGL contexts including KMS mode in Linux)
-- Cg (HLSL/GLSL, nVidia)

-This spec is for the Cg shading language developed by nVidia.
-It wraps around OpenGL and HLSL to make shaders written in Cg quite portable.
-It is also the shading language implemented on the PlayStation3, thus increasing the popularity of it.
-RetroArch supports both single-pass Cg shaders as well as multi-pass shaders and uses a custom Cg preset format (.cgp).
+- Slang: Vulkan

+RetroArch is also able to stack these shaders to create a combined effect.
+These complex effects are saved with a special extension:

+ - `.cpg` for CG
+ - `.glslp` for GLSL
+ - `.slangp` for Slang

+## Common Shaders Repository

+The Libretro organization hosts a [repository](https://github.com/libretro/common-shaders) on Github that contains a compilation of shaders.
+Users can contribute their own shaders to this repository by doing a Pull Request.

 ## The rendering pipeline